 B.A.
 I really needed to get out of America.
 My grandfather was in the military, and I remember hearing his stories about being in France and Germany when he was deployed, and that ignited something in me as a child.
 I started to study French in university, and learning the language really jump-started the whole journey.
 That experience has opened many doors personally and professionally.
 At 24 years old, I can speak another language and live in a foreign country across the world.
 I have a newfound confidence that has manifested both personally and professionally.

 A.G.E.
-Balancing between being a painter and a model can be quite unique.
+Balancing between being a painter and a model is quite unique.
 How do you find harmony between these two creative pursuits, and what influenced you to pursue a modelling career as well?

 B.A.
 Painting and modelling go hand in hand for me.
 I started painting seriously in high school and have always been drawn to portraiture.
 I take pictures of my subjects and spend time crafting their faces on a canvas.
 In a similar vein, modelling is all about creating a beautiful shot with a photographer—I just happen to be on the other side of the camera.
 Modelling was a passion I’ve always had.
 I spent years secretly watching America's Next Top Model and practising in the reflection of my TV screen during commercials.
 Both of these creative pursuits are extremely intimate; they help me share a slice of my wild mind and allow my free spirit to take flight.